 To be able to fulfil its short-term needs, DKV Belgium holds a liquidity buffer in cash.
 A close monitoring of this buffer is done by the Finance department.
-In 2020, particular attention was given to the impact of the Covid-19 pandemic.
+In 2020 and 2021, particular attention was given to a possible impact of the Covid-19 pandemic.